krishnafafat/Vue-JS-interview-questions/Readme.md

     **[⬆ Back to Top](#table-of-contents)**

-11. ### What are Directives in VUE, List some of them you used?
+11. ### What are Directives in Vue and List some of them you used?

     Directives in Vue.js extend HTML with attributes and tags.
 Vue.js has built-in directives, but you can also make your custom directives.
 Following is a list of some directives used: